 Another feature of the R 1100 R is an integrated ignition and handlebar lock, the ignition key fitting on both sides locking and unlocking also the fuel tank filler cap, seat and helmet lock.
-Further standard features are hazard warning flashers, a main support, the side support automatically interrupting the motorcycle's starter function, a storage box in the tail of the machine complete with toolkit and tyre service kit, and, as on all BMW motorcycles, an electric socket.
+Further standard features are hazard warning flashers, a main support, the side support automatically interrupting the motorcycle's starter function, a storage box in the tail of the machine complete with toolkit and tyre service kit, and an electric socket.